burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 9. Creating an [unnamed namespace](https://en.cppreference.com/w/cpp/language/namespace#Unnamed_namespaces) implies auto-generating its name by the compiler and insertion `using namespace GEN_NAME;` to the source file with that unnamed namespace.

-10. Names explicitly declared in a namespace and which have been made available by using declarations, i.e., via `using NS::x;` take precedence over names made available via using directives, i.e. `using namespace NS;`
+10. Names explicitly declared in a namespace and which have been made available by using declarations, i.e., via `using NS::x;` take precedence over names made available via using directives, i.e., `using namespace NS;`

     ```cpp
     #include <iostream>